CommunitySolidServer/CommunitySolidServer/documentation/markdown/usage/account/json-api.md

 ## Authorization

-After logging in, the API will return a `set-cookie` header.
-This cookie is necessary to have access to many of the APIs.
+After logging in, the API will return a `set-cookie` header of the format `css-account=$VALUE` This cookie is necessary to have access to many of the APIs.
 When including this cookie, the controls object will also be extended with new URLs that are now accessible.
-When logging in, the response body JSON body will also contain a `cookie` field containing the cookie value.
+When logging in, the response body JSON body will also contain an `authorization` field containing the `$VALUE` value mentioned above.
 Instead of using cookies,
-this value can also be used in an `Authorization` header with auth scheme `CSS-Account-Cookie` to achieve the same result.
+this value can be used in an `Authorization` header with value `CSS-Account-Token $VALUE` to achieve the same result.

 The expiration time of this cookie will be refreshed